parjun585/Streamlit-Application-Project/README.md

 # Streamlit-Application-Project
-This repository hosts a Python-based web application for analyzing DNA sequences.
-Leveraging the power of Streamlit, it provides a user-friendly interface for common DNA sequence manipulations and calculations.
+This repository hosts a Python-based web application for different projects.

 Attaching the project and their detials here so, if intrested fork it and use it.